-Visitor restrictions and masking are in effect.
-Nonessential appointments may be rescheduled.
+Visitor restrictions, masking and other safety measures are in effect.
 Learn more »

 Following a review of existing research on Zika virus, the Centers for Disease Control and Prevention (CDC) has concluded that Zika virus causes microcephaly and other severe brain defects in babies.
 The CDC finding was published in the New England Journal of Medicine.

 In their review, researchers looked at studies conducted in Brazil and French Polynesia during recent outbreaks of Zika virus.
 In September 2015, researchers in Brazil reported an increasing in the number of infants with microcephaly.
 French Polynesia noted a similar increase of this brain defect during an outbreak there in 2013 and 2014.